techqueria/website/content/english/support-us/job-postings.md

 ## Disclaimers

-Our turnaround time is no more than 1 week after submission but we usually reach back out within 48 business hours.
+Our turnaround time is no more than 2 weeks after submission but we usually reach back out within 5 business days.

 We do not allow for refunds so please be sure of your purchase.

 **Techqueria has a [strict policy](/about/no-tech-for-ice/) in place to not partner with companies that have an active contract with ICE.**

-The numbers were last updated May 2020.